bpguasch/github-traffic-capture/README.md

 - Top referral sources
 - Page views

-This CDK project collects repository clones and page views on a daily basis, to allow for historic data representation and gather trend insights about your content.
+This CDK project collects repository clones and page views on a daily basis, to allow the representation of historical data and the collection of trends on its content.
+You will need a GitHub access token to use the features of this project.
+To generate one, visit [https://github.com/settings/tokens](https://github.com/settings/tokens).

 ## Architecture and considerations